Career Path from Youth to Pro

 Use Continental level, national stage races, and another U23 Worlds as springboards.
 The career path is rarely linear – a delayed breakthrough is possible.

-Is an Contract Advisor worth it?
+Is an Professional Representation worth it?

 Often sensible for first pro contracts, if serious and transparent.
 An experienced agent can balance negotiations and avoid legal pitfalls.